 Bring on the negativity

 That’s what’s really an issue for me with this whole concept.
 It’s my party and I’ll be negative if I want to.
 If people don’t like that then they can go elsewhere, but it doesn’t make me toxic.
-There’s a lot of shit in the world and shit caused by mental illness, and it’s ridiculous to suppress whatever is going on inside and putting on a fake smile for someone who’s decided that positivity is the law of the land.
+There’s a lot of shit in the world, and some of that shit is caused by mental illness.
+It’s ridiculous to suppress whatever is going on inside and putting on a fake smile for someone who’s decided that positivity is the law of the land.

 What do you think of the toxic person concept?